redstone-finance/redstone-node/docs/COMPILED_ORACLE_DOCS.md

 ## ArGue - Dispute resolution protocol [to be implemented]
 ### Introduction
 Decentralised data feeds have many advantages over centralised competitors.
-They are more secure, lacking a central point of failure and more censorship-resilient because of diversified governance.
+They are more secure (why?), lacking a central point of failure and more censorship-resilient because of diversified governance.
 However, it’s not trivial to manage data integrity and accuracy without a central point of control.

 ARgue protocol enables high data integrity preserving the benefits of keeping a fully decentralised and diverse set of data providers.
 Users are incentivised to report problems with data quality by opening a dispute.
 Disputes are resolved by a panel of jurors who vote by staking tokens.
 The consensus is based on the majority rule, where voters are rewarded for voting alongside others and penalised for being outliers.